Ddaretrogamer/Transform/README.md

 ## How To Play

 ### Download
-You can patch your **legally obtained copy of Emerald** directly on the (poketransform patching site)[https://teamaquashideout.github.io/tah-patchsite/hacks/transform/].
+You can patch your **legally obtained copy of Emerald** directly on the [poketransform patching site](https://teamaquashideout.github.io/tah-patchsite/hacks/transform/).

 Alternativelty, download the zip file containing the patch file in the **Releases** section [here](https://github.com/Ddaretrogamer/Transform/releases).